-The techniques for data collection represent the most crucial phase of the most critical step in this study.
-These techniques entail the collection of written sources,(George, 2008) including books and documents, to enhance understanding and concepts related to themes of Sufism (taṣawwuf) and interpretations (tafsīr).
-The authors (1) thoroughly review the literature to identify major schools of thought, publications, and scholars within Sufism that have impacted Qur’anic to sustainable develop interpretation in Indonesia; (2) concentrate on identifying primary works (The four contemporary tafsīrs in Indonesia mentioned above as the main sources of this study) and additional literature;
+The techniques for data collection represented the most crucial phase in this study.
+The techniques entailed the collection of written sources(George, 2008) including books and documents, to enhance understanding and concepts related to themes of Sufism (taṣawwuf) and interpretations (tafsīr).
+The authors (1) thoroughly reviewed the literature to identify major schools of thought, publications, and scholars within Sufism that have impacted Qur’anic notions to sustainable development interpretation in Indonesia; (2) concentrated on identifying primary works (The four contemporary tafsīrs in Indonesia mentioned above as the main sources of this study) and additional literature;

-(3) classify the works according to thematic lines, such as mystical interpretation and the impact of particular Sufi leaders on exegesis.
+(3) classified the works according to thematic lines, such as mystical interpretation and the impact of particular Sufi leaders on exegesis.

-In analyzing the data, the authors used the “content analysis” method (Schreier, 2012) in three steps: (1) Develop a coding scheme: by creating a system for categorizing the text and identifying key themes, concepts, or specific words, focusing on how different aspects of Sufi thoughts (e.g., concepts of divine love and spiritual purification) are reflected in contemporary Qur’anic interpretation to sustainable develop in Indonesia; (2) Coding the data: by applying the coding scheme to the text and systematically categorizing the content based on the predefined criteria; and (3) Analysis and Interpretation: by analyzing the data to identify patterns, correlations, or trends and from the findings concluding the overall repercussion of Sufi thoughts in contemporary Qur’anic interpretation to sustainable develop in Indonesia.
+In analyzing the data, the authors used “content analysis” method (Schreier, 2012) in three steps: (1) The developed a coding scheme: by creating a system for categorizing the text and identifying key themes, concepts, or specific words, focusing on how different aspects of Sufi thoughts (e.g., concepts of divine love and spiritual purification) are reflected in contemporary Qur’anic interpretation to sustainable development in Indonesia; (2) Then they coded the databy applying the coding scheme to the text and systematically categorized the content based on the predefined criteria; and (3) Analysed and Interpreted the data to identify patterns, correlations, or trends and from the findings concluding the overall repercussion of Sufi thoughts in contemporary Qur’anic interpretation to sustainable development in Indonesia.

 Results and Discussion

 The Qur’an has been interpreted in various ways since the Prophet’s time.
-Especially in verses that were unclear or difficult to grasp, he frequently explained the Qur’an to his Companions, therefore exposing its relevance and meanings.(Firdausiyah, 2019: 274-278) The way Muslims globally understand the Qur’an today still reflects their different backgrounds. the motivation of the exegete, differences in depth and variation of knowledge mastered, and differences in time and environment surrounding were elements that led to the variety of Qur’anic interpretations.
-This inevitably generated a range of characteristics and evolved into several interpretive streams.(Sharbāṣī, 1962: 39-41).
-In today's modern-contemporary context, the issue of understanding and interpretation—including the interpretation of the Qur’an to sustainable develop in Indonesia—is not stagnant but even uses various approaches (such as the trend in social sciences that has developed since the 18th century to the present day) in addition to the Sufistic approach.
+Especially in verses that were unclear or difficult to grasp, he frequently explained the Qur’an to his Companions, therefore exposing its relevance and meanings (Firdausiyah, 2019: 274-278).
+The way Muslims globally understand the Qur’an today still reflects their different backgrounds.
+A muslim with a fiqh background will interpret it legally, while one with a Sufism background will interpret it esoterically.
+The motivation of the exegetes, differences in depth and variation of knowledge mastered, and differences in time and environment surrounding were all elements that led to the variety of Qur’anic interpretations.
+This inevitably generated a range of characteristics and evolved into several interpretive streams (Sharbāṣī, 1962: 39-41).
+In thecontemporary context, the issue of understanding and interpretation—including the interpretation of the Qur’an on sustainable development in Indonesia—is not stagnant but even uses various approaches (such as the trend in Social Sciences that has developed since the 18th century to the present day) in addition to the Sufistic approach.

-Contemporary Qur’anic Interpretations To Sustainable Develop in Indonesia
+Contemporary Qur’anic Interpretations to Sustainable Development in Indonesia

 Qur’anic interpretation in Indonesia began in the 16th and 17th centuries, most notably in Aceh.
-The beginning of the emergence of this work of Qur’anic exegesis coincides with the rise of intellectual study in the field of ḥadīth such as Nuruddin Ar-Raniri’s Hidāyat al- ḥabīb fī al-targhīb wa al-tarhīb and Abd al-Rauf As-Sinkili’s (1693 AD) commentary on Imam Nawawi’s Ḥadīth al-arbaʿīn.(Gusmian, 2013)
+The emergence of this work of Qur’anic exegesis coincides with the rise of intellectual study in the field of ḥadīth such as Nuruddin Ar-Raniri’s Hidāyat al- ḥabīb fī al-targhīb wa al-tarhīb and Abd al-Rauf As-Sinkili’s (1693 AD) commentary on Imam Nawawi’s Ḥadīth al-arbaʿīn (Gusmian, 2013).